M. O. Mathai

-Mundapallil Oommen Mathai (1909 – 28 August 1981) was the Private Secretary to India's first Prime Minister Jawaharlal Nehru before he was forced to quit in 1959 following the charges of corruption.
+Mundapallil Oommen Mathai (1909 – 28 August 1981) was the Private secretary to India's first Prime Minister Jawaharlal Nehru from 1946 to 1959, when he was forced to quit following the charges of corruption.
 He is also known for his collaboration with the Central Intelligence Agency (CIA), and for writing politically motivated memoirs in Reminiscences of the Nehru Age (1978) and My Days with Nehru (1979).

 Early life

 Mathai was born to a traditional Marthoma Syrian Christian family in central Travancore.

 Career

 Mathai used to work for the United States Army in India, before becoming the Private Secretary to Nehru in 1946.
 He resigned from his post in 1959, after the Communists accused him of misusing his power to commit financial fraud.

+He died on 28 August 1981, in Madras (now Chennai), due to a heart attack at the age of 72.

 Controversies

 CIA connection

 Mathai is noted to have worked for the Central Intelligence Agency (CIA).
 In 1959, Mathai was forced to quit as Nehru's secretariat following the charges of corruption.
 The Cabinet Secretary Vishnu Sahay investigated the case and was convinced that Mathai had compromised every file since the days of the Interim Government of India.